-On February 7, 2012, we and our wholly-owned Swiss subsidiary, Alexion Pharma International Sarl, entered into a Credit Agreement with a syndicate of banks that provides for a \$240,000 senior secured term loan facility payable in equal quarterly installments of \$12,000 starting June 30, 2012 and a \$200,000 senior secured revolving credit facility through February 7, 2017.
+On February 7, 2012, we entered into a Credit Agreement (Credit Agreement) with a syndicate of banks that provides for a \$240,000 senior secured term loan facility payable in equal quarterly installments of \$12,000 starting June 30, 2012 and a \$200,000 senior secured revolving credit facility through February 7, 2017.
 In addition to borrowings upon prior notice, the revolving credit facility includes borrowing capacity in the form of letters of credit up to \$60,000 and borrowings on same-day notice, referred to as swingline loans, of up to \$10,000.
 Borrowings can be used for working capital requirements, acquisitions and other general corporate purposes.
 With the consent of the lenders and the administrative agent and subject to satisfaction of certain conditions, we may increase the term loan facility and/or the revolving credit facility by an aggregate amount not to exceed \$150,000.

-As of June 30, 2013, we had \$137,000 outstanding on the term loan.
-As of June 30, 2013, we had open letters of credit of \$14,853, and our borrowing availability under the revolving facility was \$185,147.
+As of March 31, 2014, we had \$93,500 outstanding on the term loan.
+As of March 31, 2014, we had open letters of credit of \$9,773, and our borrowing availability under the revolving facility was \$190,227.